 \section{Introduction}

-The Fermi-Hubbard model is a simple quantum lattice model for describing correlated electrons.
-Solving the Fermi-Hubbard model is important for understanding the mechanism of superconductivity~\cite{Hubbard_SC1,Hubbard_SC2,Hubbard_SC3}.
-However, investigating the Fermi-Hubbard model on a finite-sized lattice is very challenging.
-Because states with different orders near the ground state have energies so similar that the optimization is difficult.
-For finite systems, the lattice size should be sufficiently large to reduce the boundary effect.
-Therefore, to identify the property of the ground state, numerical methods are required to be unbiased and scalable.
-To achieve this goal, many numerical methods have been developped and benchmarked~\cite{Hubbard_benchmark,Manybody_benchmark,Hubbard_DMET,Hubbard_DMRG,Hubbard_NN1,Hubbard_NN2,Hubbard_TNS,tJ_fPEPS,Hubbard_fPEPS}.
+The Fermi-Hubbard model is a fundamental quantum lattice model used to describe correlated electrons and plays a key role in understanding the mechanisms of superconductivity~\cite{Hubbard_SC1,Hubbard_SC2,Hubbard_SC3}.
+However, solving the Fermi-Hubbard model, particularly on finite-sized lattices, presents significant challenges.
+Near the ground state, the energies of states with different ordering can be extremely close, making the optimization process easy to getting trapped in local minima.
+To mitigate boundary effects, the lattice size must be sufficiently large when studying finite systems.
+As such, identifying the ground state properties requires numerical methods that are both unbiased and scalable.
+To this end, various numerical approaches have been developed and benchmarked for solving the Fermi-Hubbard model~\cite{Hubbard_benchmark,Manybody_benchmark,Hubbard_DMET,Hubbard_DMRG,Hubbard_NN1,Hubbard_NN2,Hubbard_NN3,Hubbard_NN4,Hubbard_TNS,tJ_fPEPS,Hubbard_fPEPS}.

-For example, the density-matrix-renormalization-group (DMRG) is suitable for one-dimensional or quasi one-dimensional systems~\cite{Hubbard_benchmark,Hubbard_DMRG,Hubbard_DMRG2,Hubbard_DMRG3,Hubbard_DMRG4}, but the accuracy is not satisfactory for two-dimensional systems.
-The Quantum-Monte-Carlo (QMC) has very high accuracy, but computational complexity is too high for systems within the ``sign problem"~\cite{QMC_sign}.
-The projected-entangled-pair-state (PEPS) can achieve high accuracy for two-dimensional lattices after variational optimizations~\cite{tJ_fPEPS,Hubbard_fPEPS,PEPS_liu}, however the computational complexity is high especially for periodic boundary condition (PBC).
-For the infinite-PEPS (iPEPS)~\cite{iPEPS} and the density-matrix-embedding-theory (DMET)~\cite{Hubbard_DMET}, the size of the supercell introduces a prior condition on the ground state.
+For instance, the density-matrix renormalization group (DMRG) is well-suited for one-dimensional or quasi-one-dimensional systems~\cite{Hubbard_benchmark,Hubbard_DMRG,Hubbard_DMRG2,Hubbard_DMRG3,Hubbard_DMRG4}, but its accuracy is not satisfactory for two-dimensional systems.
+The Quantum Monte Carlo (QMC) method offers high accuracy but suffers from high computational complexity, particularly due to the ``sign problem" in certain systems~\cite{QMC_sign_1,QMC_sign_2,QMC_sign_3}.
+The projected-entangled-pair state (PEPS) can achieve high accuracy for two-dimensional lattices after variational optimization~\cite{tJ_fPEPS,Hubbard_fPEPS,PEPS_liu}, though its computational cost remains high, especially for periodic boundary conditions (PBC).
+Similarly, both infinite-PEPS (iPEPS)~\cite{iPEPS} and density-matrix embedding theory (DMET)~\cite{Hubbard_DMET} impose constraints on the ground state due to the size of the supercell used.